 that fast switching transients of burst transmission systems may produce specific spurious emission patterns with high peak factor, which may affect victim receivers more severely than that due only to the spurious emissions associated with the average power during the burst duration;

-that transmission systems may be coupled to an “Active Antenna System” which may further contribute to generation of spurious emissions;
+that transmission systems may be coupled to, or part of an “Active Antenna System” which may further contribute to generation of spurious emissions;

-Note: an “Active Antenna System” (AAS) is an antenna with embedded capability for electronic amplification and/or other RF processing.
+Note 1: an “Active Antenna System” (AAS) is an antenna with embedded capability for electronic amplification and/or other RF processing.
 The total gain of an AAS may be functionally split into an “active” gain of the electronic functions (AG) and a conventional “passive” gain/loss (directivity) due to the geometrical design performance of the antenna (PG).

+Note 2: in the context of Mobile/Fixed Communication Networks (MFCN), in addition to Note 1, “Active Antenna Systems” (AAS) also refers to a base station or mobile station and antenna system where the amplitude and/or phase between antenna elements is continually adjusted resulting in an antenna pattern that varies in response to short term changes in the radio environment.
+This excludes long-term beam shaping such as fixed electrical down tilt.

-that receivers may also radiate spurious components from the antenna, which are presently not covered by Recommendation ITU-R SM.329;
+that receivers may also radiate spurious components from the antenna, which are presently not covered by Recommendation ITU-R SM.329 [1];.